BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 					2. vi /etc/fstab
 					3. UUID=5abcf53d-1de6-4ce5-9095-79574eaed6f2 /mnt  ext3  defaults 0 2
 				9. https://www.thegeekstuff.com/2010/08/how-to-create-lvm/
-	22. D6:The following tasks may be achieved using the user ssm-user’s sudo privileges:
+	22. D6:Complete the following tasks:
-		1. Temporarily mount the filesystem available on /dev/xvdf2 under /mnt/backup/.
+		1. Temporarily mount the filesystem available on /dev/(additionaldrive) under /mnt/backup/.
+NOTE: setup the filesystem with ext4, after mounting cp /opt/SAMPLE0001.tar.bz2 /mnt/backup/backup-primary.tar.bz2
 		2. Decompress and unarchive the /mnt/backup/backup-primary.tar.bz2 archive into /opt/.
-This should result in a new directory (created from the archive itself) named /opt/proddata/.
+Pretend this should result in a new directory (created from the archive itself) named /SAMPLE002/
-		3. Answer: /opt/SAMPLE0001.tar.bz2
+		3. Answer:
-			1. su - ssm-user
-			2. lsblk
+			1. lsblk
-			3. mkdir /mnt/backup
+			2. mkdir /mnt/backup
-			4. mount -t ext3 /dev/xvdb1 /mnt/backup
-			5. xz -d /opt/SAMPLE001.tar.bz2 or use bzip2
+			3. xz -d /opt/SAMPLE001.tar.bz2 or use bzip2
-			6. tar -kxf /opt/SAMPLE0001.tar
+			4. tar -xf /opt/SAMPLE0001.tar
-	23. D6:Configure the swap partition /dev/xvdi1 so that it does not* become attached automatically at boot time.
+	23. D6:Configure the swap partition on new drive so that it does not* become attached automatically at boot time.
 		1. Answer:
 			1. fallocate -l 1G /swapfile
 			2. mkswap /swapfile